riceissa/issarice.com/wiki/vim.md

 For markdown files, just type `:g/^#` to see all headers, for instance.
 Then, once one has found the heading one was looking for, note the line number (say, 10) and then type `:10<CR>` to get there.

+To generate the headings in a new split window, do something like this:

+    :redir @a
+    :silent global/^#/print
+    :redir END
+    :vnew | put a
+    :g/^$/d

+Then save it in a file and `:source` it, or yank it and execute with `@"`.

 # Plugins or not?

 *Note, this section isn't balanced.*